 - Not suitable for as broad a skin tone range

-Loads of reviewers choose the Lumea Advanced precisely because it’s the less costly cousin of the very desirable Lumea Prestige models.
-Be sure to compare prices first.
+Loads of reviewers choose the Lumea Advanced precisely because it’s the less costly cousin of the very desirable Lumea Prestige model.
+Be sure to compare prices for both before you buy.

 You can check prices or buy the Lumea Advanced using the links below.